gpii-ops/gpii-infra/common/README.md

    * You can use a different Organization or Billing Account, e.g. from a GCP Free Trial Account, with `export ORGANIZATION_ID=111111111111` and/or `export BILLING_ID=222222-222222-222222`.
 1. Check that [you have the AWS credentials](../aws#configure-cloud-provider-credentials).
    * Be sure that your AWS credentials are in your $HOME/.aws directory.
-1. `cd gpii-infra/common/live/prd`
+1. `cd gpii-infra/common/live/prd` or `cd gpii-infra/common/live/stg`
 1. `rake infra_init`
-   * This will create a project called `gpii-common-prd`, with all the resources needed to run Terraform and create all the organization projects.
+   * This will create a project called `gpii-common-prd` or `gpii-common-prd` if it's the case, with all the resources needed to run Terraform and create all the organization projects.
    * This step must be executed by an user with admin privileges in the organization, because it needs to create IAMs that are able to create projects and associate the billing account to them.
 1. `rake apply_infra`
    * This will create all the projects in the organization.
 Each project is defined by the content of a directory in `common/live/(stg|prd)/infra`